Lapin0t/phd-manuscript/main/01_introduction.typ

 too strong for several statements.
 As such, we use _extensional_ equality in several places, written $a approx b$.
-The problem is that the definition of extensional equality depends on the type we are considering, so that this should by essentially considered as a kind of typeclass giving the extensional equality equivalence relation at any given type.
+The problem is that the definition of extensional equality depends on the type we are considering, so that this should be essentially considered as a kind of typeclass giving the extensional equality equivalence relation at any given type.
 We try to be explicit around its use.
 For types $A$ and $B$, $A approx B$ denotes an isomorphism.